House Pour Wines

 Truth be told, the moose are not blind.
 Like us, they see clearly that making and enjoying great wine should be fun.
 You’ll fall for their California Chardonnay, whose delicious apple, citrus and subtle oak flavors match beautifully with just about everything.
 Also delicious on its own!

-Medium bodied wine with rich and flavorful hints of ripe raspberry and velvety smooth finish.
-Enjoy with charbroiled burgers and steaks.
+This Cabernet can easily become your favorite table wine.
+Sourced primarily from Lodi, the wine carries a lot of depth and complexity with rich and flavorful hints of ripe raspberry and a velvety smooth finish.
+Enjoy with charbroiled burgers.

 Forgotten Fire Cranberry (Wisconsin)

 Forgotten Fire Winery is named in honor of the Great Peshtigo Fire of 1871.
 This happened during the same era of the Great Chicago Fire, with greater losses than Chicago but it wasn’t in Chicago after all.
 This wine is an International Double Gold Medal winner and is made with Wisconsin-grown cranberries.
 Semi-sweet, fresh and distinct!

 Funf Riesling (Longuich, Germany)

 This is a juicy, mouthwatering, easy to get along with wine.
 The refreshing fruit flavors complement a wide range of foods from chicken and hamburgers to a large salad.

 This is a certified organic red wine with no detectable sulfites that is meant for everyday enjoyment.
 It is a California red wine blend of Cabernet Sauvignon, Syrah, and Carignan grapes to create a lighter style.
 Blackberry and black cherry flavors predominate topped with a hint of toasted vanilla.